ngusya/alx-system_engineering-devops/0x02-shell_redirections/README.md

  * cat /etc/passwd /etc/hosts    >>     Displays the content of /etc/passwd and /etc/hosts.

  * tail -n 10 /etc/passwd        >>     Displays the last 10 lines of the /etc/passwd file.

+ * head -n 10 /etc/passwd        >>     Displays the first 10 lines of the /etc/passwd file.